 You may be able to lower your cost of credit by consolidating your debt through a home equity loan or home equity line of credit.
 With a home equity loan, the lender advances you the total loan amount upfront, while a home equity credit line provides a source of funds that you can draw on as needed.
 But keep in mind, these are secured loans that require you to put up your home as collateral.
 If you are unable to make payments on time, you could lose your home.

 To decide if debt consolidation is right for you, contact a credit counseling service accredited with either of these organizations:

-If you have a problem with a lender concerning debt consolidation, you should contact the lender first.
+If you have a problem with a lender concerning debt consolidation, you should first contact the lender.
 If you are unable to resolve the problem, you can submit a complaint to the Consumer Financial Protection Bureau (CFPB).